Jim Levy (author): Personal life

 Levy met Deirdre Bull in 1962 and they lived together, along with her two children Arlyn and Edward until 1971.
 They were married in 1966 and divorced in 1974.
-Deirdre went on to become a Buddhist nun, she is now called Pema Chödrön and has written a series of bestselling books and audios.
+Deirdre went on to become a Buddhist nun.
+She is now called Pema Chödrön and has written a series of bestselling books and audios.
 Levy and author Phaedra Greenwood lived together from 1972 to 1992 and were married in 1977.
 They were divorced in 1994 and reunited in 2003.
-They live in Taos, New Mexico.
+They live in Arroyo Hondo, New Mexico.